crystalchavez99/final-portfolio-template/Back-End/README.md

 ### JF 3.7
 Can implement authentication and authorization to an API.
-* To ensure there is an auth where we integrate if they are a librarian or not we use JWT and Identity and Auth built within ASP.NET Core
+* To ensure there is an auth where we integrate if they are a student or teacher we use JWT and Identity and Auth built within ASP.NET Core
 * The routes are protected with authorization to restrict access to the methods

 ### JF 3.8